 A swarm of bees in July is not worth a fly.” -May Day Proverb

 What is the meaning of this old proverb?
 June is pushing it and July is definitely too late, as they will not be able to collect enough nectar to survive the coming winter.
 Beekeepers love catching swarms in early spring; doing so is both exciting and productive.
 I have watched my husband pull some pretty wild maneuvers to obtain one.
-My heart was in my throat one day as I watched while he climbed a ladder, precariously propped in the back of the pick up truck and leaning up against a tree, to retrieve a desired swarm.
+My heart was in my throat one day as I watched while he climbed a ladder, precariously propped in the back of the pickup truck and leaning up against a tree, to retrieve the desired swarm.

 Another afternoon we received a call from the local Sheriff’s office forwarding us the phone number of a family in a small nearby town who were hysterical about a swarm of bees that had settled in their yard.
 Most beekeepers look forward to these calls, as this is when they get to play.

 Children had been busy on their bicycles spreading the word up and down the street.
 As we pulled up at the address, it seemed as if the whole neighborhood had come out and gathered on the lawn to witness the swarm and the coming of The Bee Man.

 Later, some of the spectators related that the kids were disappointed when he arrived without a beekeeper’s suit on, as they had been told that he would come all dressed in white, with a veil over his face.
 But their disappointment was soon replaced with awe when my husband, unprotected, approached the swarm and seemingly charmed the raving bees into his box and carried them to his truck, like magic.